Best travel credit cards with no annual fee

-This is a brand new card and the latest to join the family of United Airlines credit cards.
+This is a is the latest to join the family of United Airlines credit cards.
 While it’s got no annual fee, it’s actually one of the best United cards for spending, outperforming even the United Infinite Card in many categories.

 After you earn the bonus, you’ll have enough miles for a round-trip domestic flight, which you can often find for as little as 15,000 miles (sometimes even 10,000 miles!!), as long as it’s a short/medium-haul flight.
 For example, there are plenty of available flights between Newark and Nashville next August for 21,000 miles round-trip in coach.

 If airline miles intimidate you a bit, this is a good card to open to give them a test-run.

 How to choose the best no annual fee travel credit card

 Ongoing card benefits are the most important aspect of any credit card if you’re looking to keep it long-term.
 Just because a card has the potential to save you a bunch of money doesn’t mean it’s right for you.
 Do your needs also match the perks?
 Will you be saving money on things you’d never buy anyway?

 Welcome bonuses are the fastest way to earn free travel.
 If a card has an abysmal welcome bonus, it is usually (not always) one to ignore.
 When you open a card, your credit receives a hard pull.
 You want to make those count as much as possible — and that usually means hunting for a worthwhile welcome bonus.